-Debugging a PHP HTTP Request
+Debug a PHP HTTP request

 Besides debugging the entire application, you can debug separate HTTP Requests.
 This is helpful when you are actually interested in a specific page that is accessed in a number of steps, but for this or that reason you cannot specify this page as the start page for debugging, for example, because you need to "come" to this page with certain data.

 Use the PHP HTTP Request run configuration.
 Based on the configuration settings, IntelliJ IDEA composes the request to run.

-Preparing the debugging engine
+Prepare the debugging engine

 Before you start debugging, make sure that you have a debugging engine installed and configured properly.
 IntelliJ IDEA supports debugging with two most popular tools: Xdebug and Zend Debugger.
 These tools cannot be used simultaneously because they block each other.
 To avoid this problem, you need to update the corresponding sections in the php.ini file as described in Configure Xdebug and Configure Zend Debugger.

 Open the active php.ini file in the editor:

-On the PHP page that opens, click next to the CLI Interpreter field.
+On the PHP reference page that opens, click next to the CLI Interpreter field.

-- In the CLI Interpreters dialog box that opens, the Configuration File read-only field shows the path to the active php.ini file.
+In the CLI Interpreters dialog that opens, the Configuration file read-only field shows the path to the active php.ini file.
 Click Open in Editor.

-Setting the breakpoints
+Set the breakpoints

 Breakpoints are source code markers used to trigger actions during a debugging session.
 Typically, the purpose behind setting a breakpoint is to suspend program execution to allow you to examine program data.
 However, IntelliJ IDEA can use breakpoints as triggers for a variety of different actions.
 Breakpoints can be set at any time during the debugging process.
 Your breakpoints don't affect your source files directly, but the breakpoints and their settings are saved with your IntelliJ IDEA project so you can reuse them across debugging sessions.